bbauska/JS-svg/README.md

 }
 ```

-Ok, so quite the code dump!
+<p>Ok, so quite the code dump!
 It will no doubt overwhelm anyone new to
 coding, so if you fall into this category and find yourself balking at
 the aforementioned, please bear with me; all will be explained in the
 forthcoming chapters.
 The purpose of this first generative sketch is to
-just jump in and show you some quick results.
+just jump in and show you some quick results.</p>

-When you save the aforementioned, you should see something like Figure
+<p>When you save the aforementioned, you should see something like Figure
 1-3.
 Each refresh of the browser will render a unique version, so what
 you see will no doubt differ in some respects.
 But that, dear reader, is
-part of the joy of generative art.
+part of the joy of generative art.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 09. first generative sketch (1 variation of many) (xx) ~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"